What Is Reverse Osmosis?

 Understanding Osmosis

-No energy is required for osmosis and the process happens naturally.
+No energy is required for osmosis, and the process happens naturally.

 The Differences Between Osmosis and Reverse Osmosis